by Václava Marková (Centre for Transport and Energy)

 “We realize that participation should be part of the just transition.
 To provide a just transformation, it is necessary for almost everyone in the Karlovy Vary region to know about it.
 Not only selected interest groups or NGOs should be involved, but the general public should know about it as well,” Franta said.

 The officials of Karlovy Vary region aim to involve citizens in the plan development and in the transformation of the region in the following years, Franta promised.
-An interactive web platform is expected to be launched soon to offer the opportunity to participate in debates virtually.
-And experts are now preparing a marketing strategy to help with communication the just transition topic to targeted groups as well as the general public.
+An interactive web platform is expected to be launched soon to offer the opportunity to participate virtually.
+And a marketing strategy to help with communication the just transition topic to targeted groups as well as the general public should be prepared.

 According to Franta, the regional authorities are planning another meeting with the public, but specific dates are not yet known.